openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 The other half of the equation is the code.
 In addition to a unified art pipeline, we need a unified development pipeline to reduce the time to market, and increase the level of innovation in our work.
 It may sound "out there," but this is possible.

 We can create an API that works on Flash, on JavaScript and C++.
 Where available, it will utilize all the value Adobe poured into the Flash runtime.
 When it is not, it runs as fast, minimal JavaScript, and when native, it runs even faster as compiled code.
-I took a renderer from JavaScript, and tried bringing it to a portable language.
+For example, I took a renderer from JavaScript, and tried bringing it to a portable language.
 After compiling back to JavaScript, it performed 10% faster.
 Machines like machine code sometimes.
 The C++ performed _much_ faster.

 It makes sense to "take your code with you" when a project demands a new target environment.